- The Washington Times - Wednesday, November 5, 2025

 More for less

-Rising operating costs during pandemic lockdowns led to surges in “skimpflation” and “shrinkflation” under the Biden administration.
+Rising operating costs during the COVID-19 pandemic lockdowns led to surges in “skimpflation” and “shrinkflation” under the Biden administration.

 Consumer advocates define “shrinkflation” as companies downsizing products and selling them at the same price.
 Examples include jumbo rolls of paper towels getting thinner and narrower or a “family size” box of cereal shrinking by a few ounces.

-“Skimpflation” refers to the cheapening of ingredients to keep prices from rising.
+“Skimpflation” refers to the practice of reducing ingredient quality to prevent prices from rising.

 Recent examples include cocoa shortages driving the makers of Rolo, Almond Joy and Mr. Goodbar to substitute “chocolate candy” for “milk chocolate” on their packaging after replacing cocoa butter with cheaper fats in recent years.